-Fort Croghan, Texas was was located on Hamilton Creek three miles south of present-day Burnet.
+Fort Croghan, Texas, was located on Hamilton Creek, three miles south of present-day Burnet.
 The location was chosen when Henry E. McCulloch and his Texas Rangers were stationed there in March 1849.
 It was first called Culloch’s Station.
-Just a few months later, in October, the site of a permanent fort was planned to be built across the Hamilton Creek, three miles above the first site.
+Just a few months later, in October, the site of a permanent fort was planned to be built across Hamilton Creek, three miles above the first site.
 It was then named Camp Croghan in honor of Colonel George Croghan.
-Later the name was changed to Camp Hamilton and when complete, officially named Fort Croghan.
-The buildings were all built of logs and included four officers’ quarters and a large four-room hospital.
+Later the name was changed to Camp Hamilton and, when complete, officially named Fort Croghan.
+The buildings were all built of logs and included four officers’ quarters and a sizeable four-room hospital.

-The post became headquarters of the Second Dragoons in 1852, but the very next year, troops began to be moved, leaving behind just a skeleton crew to guard the buildings.
-It was abandoned in 1855 and the buildings were used as residences.
+The post became the headquarters of the Second Dragoons in 1852, but troops began to be moved the following year, leaving behind just a skeleton crew to guard the buildings.
+It was abandoned in 1855, and the buildings were used as residences.

 By 1940 only the foundations remained as evidence of the military occupation.
-A decade later; however, the Burnet County Historical Society began the reconstruction of the old post.
+A decade later, however, the Burnet County Historical Society began reconstructing the old post.
 Similar old buildings in the area, including two log dwellings and a stone structure, were moved from their original locations to the fort site and restored to appear as they might have during the days of the fort’s occupation.

 © Kathy Alexander/Legends of America, updated November 2022.